-Which brings us to Four Wheel Campers.
+This brings us to Four Wheel Campers.
 Four Wheel Campers was founded in 1972 by Dave Rowe.
 In the 1980s, Dave sold the company to Jack Billings, who sold Four Wheel Campers to Ben Burnett in the 1990s.
 Ben then sold the company to Tom Hanagan in 2001, who has run the company with his wife, Celeste, for the past 15 years.

 Ready to retire and enjoy their own travel and truck camping adventures, Tom and Celeste sold Four Wheel Campers this past September to Salt Creek Capital, a San Francisco area private equity firm.
 After the acquisition, Salt Creek Capital Executive Partner, Robert Vogl, stepped in as the new CEO of Four Wheel Campers.

-Naturally we were extremely interested in talking with Robert about the transition, and his plans for Four Wheel Campers.
+Naturally, we were extremely interested in talking with Robert about the transition, and his plans for Four Wheel Campers.
 When we learned that a private equity group was behind the purchase, our interest in the backstory intensified.

-Fortunately, Robert Vogl welcomed the opportunity to talk with us about the acquisition, and talked with us at length about his vision for the product and company.
+Fortunately, Robert Vogl welcomed the opportunity to talk with us about the acquisition and talked with us at length about his vision for the product and company.

 Above: Robert Vogl, CEO of Four Wheel Campers